The Great Deceiver (band)

-The Great Deceiver is a band featuring At the Gates frontman Tomas Lindberg.
+The Great Deceiver is a band that featured late At the Gates frontman Tomas Lindberg, formed in 1998.
 Their music is a mixture of hardcore punk and heavy metal.
 The band was originally called Hide, and was formed in the week after At the Gates split up.
-A couple of years later they changed the name to The Great Deceiver.
+A couple of years later, they changed the name to The Great Deceiver.

-In a 2020 interview with Decibel Magazine, Lindberg said that 'I will never forget about this band for an extended period of time again!”